huangq1234553/cfd-lab/README.md

 1) Easy way to get started: execute the pre-defined test cases!

     `$ make`
-    `$ make tests`

-2) Configuring and executing your own scenario:

-    `$ mkdir Scenario`
-    `$ touch Scenario/scenario.dat`

-    Now edit the scenario.dat file to contain all the configuration for the scenario (more details below).
-    Then create a geometry .pgm file (below instruction for the ./create-geometry.sh script) and refer to it in the scenario.dat.

-    (Don't forget to build:
-        `$ make`
-    )

-    Then the scenario can be executed with:
-    `$ ./sim Scenario/scenario.dat [OPTIONS]`

 ## Supported command line arguments (OPTIONS)
 List of supported arguments: